Lyn-Tuscano/Digital-Marketing-Campaign-Prediction/README.md

 - In-depth **EDA** with clear visualizations.
 - Clean and structured **data preprocessing** steps.
-- Comparison of **7 classification models** using accuracy, confusion matrix, and other metrics.
+- Comparison of **7 classification models** using Recall, F1 Score, confusion matrix, and other metrics.
 - Feature importance analysis using ensemble techniques.
 - Insightful use of visualization tools like **Matplotlib** and **Seaborn**.